Europeans cut back on basics as recession fears grow

 Ahold, which runs Dutch grocery market leader Albert Heijn but makes about 60 percent of its sales in the United States, said it was struggling to pass on the rising cost of food to cash-strapped shoppers in both its major markets.

-It missed forecasts with a 21 percent drop in second-quarter profit, following weaker-than-expected results from rivals like German group Metro and Belgian company Delhaize earlier this month.
+It missed forecasts with a 21 percent drop in second-quarter profit, following weaker-than-expected results from rivals like German group Metro (MEOG.DE) and Belgian company Delhaize DELB.BR earlier this month.

-French group Carrefour, the world's second-biggest retailer, was set to report first-half results next Wednesday, having warned on profit last month.
+French group Carrefour (CARR.PA), the world's second-biggest retailer, was set to report first-half results next Wednesday, having warned on profit last month.

 Diageo, the British maker of Smirnoff vodka and Johnnie Walker whisky, bucked the gloom, beating forecasts with a 16 percent rise in annual earnings, helped by a strong performance in fast-growing emerging markets outside Europe.

-However, it reported lower sales in Greece and Spain, which are at the centre of the euro zone sovereign debt crisis.
+However, it reported lower sales in Greece and Spain, which are at the center of the euro zone sovereign debt crisis.

 (Editing by Dan Lalor)